JohannaRW/JohannaRW-ImageClustering-with-KMeans_SocialSciences/README.md

 **Reproducibility**

-The analysis was conducted on 11,638 images.
+The analysis was conducted on 7,288 images (Last Generation) and 6,116 images (FFF Germany).

 The original image data are not publicly available due to ethical and/or data protection considerations.